 The 2006 pre-season base scores were developed starting with the top athletes from the 2004 cross country season.
 The boys were given 2 points for every second that they ran under 19:30 at the 2004 county championship and the girls were given 2 points for every second under 23:00.
 Many of the known top athletes from the 2005 season were added to the ranking and given the lowest possible base score - 15.
 I then scored the entire 2005 cross country season using the scoring system.
 The final scores from the 2005 season is where the 2006 season started.

 Note that the current point totals are no longer based on scales of 19:30 and 23:00.
 The point totals also cannot be compared from season to season.
 The point scales shift as the county competition changes.

 Keep in mind that the scoring is a math-based formula and is completely objective.
 It is possible that errors can be made in the calculation so if you think you have found an error, please point it out.
-However, the rankings will not change just because they do not match your opinions.
+However, the rankings will not change based on opinions.

-You can not get added to the ranking if you do not race any ranked runners.
-You may run the race of your life, but if no other ranked runners are competing in that race, your score will not change.
+Runners can not get added to the ranking if they do not race ranked runners.
+A runner may run the race of their life, but if no other ranked runners were competing in that race, scores will not change.

 One injustice of the system is that new runners can be added near the top of the ranking while returning runners may have to claw their way from the bottom to the top after a year of improvement.
 It is unfair at first, but with the help of the provisions, breakout runners can move up the ranking very quickly after their second race.

 You are encouraged to ask polite questions.
-You can do so in the mocorunning forum where everyone else can see the question and answer.
-Or you can email me and I will answer your question directly.
+You can email me and I will answer your question directly.